eqsoft/seb2/README.md

 #### quitURLRefererFilter ####

 * type: string ("")
-* If not an empty string the quitURL will only be executed, if the current page url contains the quitURLRefererFilter string.
+* If not empty the quitURL will only be executed if the current page url contains the quitURLRefererFilter string.

 #### removeBrowserProfile ####
 #### restartExamPasswordProtected ####